 Jeffrey joined Bath Spa University as a senior lecturer in law in July 2020.
-He is the course leader for the LLM programmes and a tutor on the LLB programme and law pathways.
-His areas of expertise include: private law obligations; litigation; legal skills; legal theory; healthcare regulation and ethics.
+He is the course leader for the LLM programmes and a tutor on the LLB and law undergraduate pathways.
+His areas of expertise include private law obligations; litigation; legal skills; legal theory; healthcare regulation and ethics.

-Jeffrey has an extensive background in the law, entering legal practice in 1992 and subsequently qualifying as a Solicitor in England & Wales.
-He went onto become an equity partner in the national insurance risk and commercial law firm of Berrymans Lace Mawer (BLM), acting for insurers, professionals, public bodies and healthcare providers.
-His litigation practice covered a range of jurisdictions and occupational health, abuse and education related claims.
+Jeffrey has an extensive background in the law, entering legal practice in 1992 and subsequently qualifying as a Solicitor in England and Wales.
+He was an equity partner in a national insurance risk and commercial law firm, acting for insurers, professionals, public bodies and healthcare providers.
+His litigation practice covered a range of jurisdictions and involved occupational health, abuse and education-related claims.
 His appellate court experience includes a successful claim in the European Court of Human Rights.

 Jeffrey moved into academia in 2010, obtaining his Fellowship of the Higher Education Academy in 2013, and completing his doctorate in 2019.
-His interdisciplinary research concerns the regulation of reproductive healthcare, fertility and genetic data; and examines the intersect and connections between regulatory, ethical and practice norms in the sphere of human genetics, fertility and reproductive health
+His interdisciplinary research is primarily concerned with the impact and connections between regulatory, ethical and practice norms in the sphere of human genetics, fertility and reproductive health

 - PhD, Bournemouth University